-- The Food and Agriculture Organization (FAO) leads international efforts to fight hunger.
+- The Food and Agriculture Organization (FAO) directs international efforts to combat hunger.
 It is a knowledge organization that provides technical expertise for achieving the Sustainable Development Goals (SDGs).
 It is also a forum for negotiating agreements among member states.

-- The World Food Programme (WFP) aims to eradicate hunger and malnutrition, often in the context of conflict and natural disasters.
+- The World Food Programme (WFP) focuses on eradicating hunger and malnutrition, often in the context of conflict and natural disasters.
 It is the largest humanitarian organization in the world.
 Last year, the WFP fed 128 million people in 88 countries, more than ever before.

-- The International Fund for Agricultural Development (IFAD) focuses on rural poverty alleviation, hunger and malnutrition among smallholder farmers and the rural poor in developing countries.
-It promotes increased productivity, income opportunities and quality of life in rural areas and mobilizes additional resources for this purpose.
+- The International Fund for Agricultural Development (IFAD) aims to fight rural poverty, hunger and malnutrition among smallholder farmers and the rural poor in developing countries.
+It promotes the enhancement of productivity, income opportunities and quality of life in rural areas and provides additional resources for this purpose.

-FAO, WFP and IFAD have also established thematic teams and working groups to which each contributes its unique skills and strengths, and also collaborate in the field on joint projects.
+FAO, WFP and IFAD have also established thematic teams and working groups, such as in the areas of

 - climate change,